barricadeio/circle-docker/README.md

 Once set up, this will cache builds, tag them with branch and build details, and push them to a registry.

-You end with with builds like `myapp:latest-master` for the latest rolling build and `myapp:master-42` for a specific Circle CI build number.
+You end up with builds like `myapp:latest-master` for the latest rolling build and `myapp:master-42` for a specific Circle CI build number.

 Optionally, [circle-docker can be configured to send progress notifications via Slack](#slack-integration).